Mfarzana/docker-learning/introduction.md

 Docker uses a **client-server** architecture.
 The **Docker client talks to the Docker daemon,** which does the heavy lifting of **building, running, and distributing your Docker containers.** The **Docker client and daemon** can **run** on the s**ame system**, or you can connect a Docker client to a remote Docker daemon.
 The **Docker client ** and ** daemon communicate** using a **REST API**, over UNIX sockets or a network interface

-![enter image description here](https://docs.docker.com/engine/images/architecture.svg)
+![enter image description here](https://docs.docker.com/engine/images/architecture.svg) **The Docker daemon**

+ - List item

+The Docker daemon (dockerd) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
+A daemon can also communicate with other daemons to manage Docker services.

 ## Reference
 - https://docs.docker.com/get-started/overview/
 - https://medium.com/codingthesmartway-com-blog/docker-beginners-guide-part-1-images-containers-6f3507fffc98#:~:text=Docker%20is%20a%20platform%20for,Docker%20containers%20are%20always%20portable.